ekamperi/ekamperi.github.io/_posts/2021-01-29-why-is-normal-distribution-so-ubiquitous.md

 </p>

 Let's look at a couple of examples, starting with the case of throwing a fair die.
 Every number on each marked side has an equal probability of showing up, i.e., $$p=1/6$$.
-For instance, let us assume the following sequence of 30 occurences:
+For instance, let us assume the following sequence of 30 trials:

 {% highlight mathematica %}
 {% raw %}